 So in the end, it’s better to hit the break room and chat with colleagues or find a sunny spot outside the office for those few minutes of freedom.

 4. To Give Your Mind a Rest, Activate Your Body

 Without a doubt, those who do physical labor all day need physical rest in order to recover.
 But desk jockeys who spend their entire day in the same seated position are more likely to need a break from all that sitting – ergo exercise.
 So use your break to take a long walk, with a sandwich pause on a bench at the halfway mark.

 Today we require every minute to be productive lest it be wasted, listening to informative podcasts or learning foreign languages while munching.
 Yet even the direct opposite can be just as useful for productivity: the chided midday siesta.
 You can sneak a quick nap in the break room or a park bench.
 “Nap” here is defined broadly: doing nothing for twenty minutes beyond simply existing – there’s perhaps nothing more relaxing than that.

 It’s clear that every tip cannot be integrated into every schedule – but even a small improvement or two can elevate us beyond quickie burgers and fountain sodas, no?
-Do you have further tips for making your lunch break healthier, more sustainable, and more restful?
+Do you have further tips for making your lunch break healthy, more sustainable, and more restful?
 Share with us in the comments!